GHOST BOXING AT MKG!

 GHOST is an elusive style of competitive fighting intended for ring sports where the rule-set allows the contestant to stand up and fight.
-Developed by legendary coach and martial artist Phil Norman, along with top-tier English Boxer and Ghost Representative Jake Clarke, Ghost is a deceptive and wildly dynamic style of competitive boxing that relies upon constant movement, elusive footwork, creative striking, and an offensive-defense that overwhelms and confounds the opponent.
+Developed by legendary coach and martial artist Phil Norman, along with top-tier English Boxer and Ghost Representative Jake Clarke, Ghost is a deceptive and wildly dynamic style of sport fighting that relies upon constant movement, elusive footwork, creative striking, and a proactive defense that overwhelms and confounds the opponent.

 With Ghost, you will learn: